 pip install requests

-Here is a function that collects tweets matching a search query and handles pagination:
+This function collects tweets matching a search query and handles pagination:

 import requests